cmdocumentation/feature-adoption-analysis/README.md

 ### 30-Day Churn Rate by Adoption Segment and Plan Tier

 High-adoption users show 15% churn and low-adoption users show 88% churn.
-Tier 4 has the lowest overall churn (low adoption user have 7% and high adoption users have 0%).
+Tier 4 has the lowest overall churn (low adoption users have 7% and high adoption users have 0%).

 ![30-Day Churn by Adoption & Plan Tier](./assets/30-Day_Churn_by_Adoption_Tier.png)